nethacked/nethacked/README.md

 How to get involved
 -----------------------------------------------------------------------------

-Mainly, we need people to help by submitting atomic patches that fix one specific bug at a time.
+Mainly, we need people to help by submitting atomic patches that fix one bug at a time.
 Preferably this will be done via [GitHub Pull Requests](http://help.github.com/pull-requests/).

-To submit a bugfix as a pull request (requires free GitHub account):
+To submit a bugfix as a pull request (requires GitHub account):

 1. Fork this git repository.
 2. Create an informatively-named topic branch indicating what bug is being addressed in that branch, e.g. "C343-241_fix".